kgsahil/Gitter/docs/ARCHITECTURE.md

         - Compare tree hash with HEAD commit tree
         - If different → "Changes to be committed"
      b.
 Working Tree vs Index:
-        - For each indexed file: compare size/mtime
+        - For each indexed file: compare size/mtime (fast check)
+        - **Optimization**: If size AND mtime match, skip hash (assume unchanged)
-        - If suspicious: ObjectStore.hashFileContent() and compare
+        - If size OR mtime differs: ObjectStore.hashFileContent() and compare
         - If different → "Changes not staged for commit"
+        - Matches Git's performance optimization for large repositories
      c.
 Working Tree vs Index:
         - Collect files in working tree not in index
         - → "Untracked files"